DanBurton/modular-prelude/README.md

 and easily accessible, without having to copy/paste 40 lines of code.

-I've currently modeled the "modules" after ClassyPrelude, though I think that in the future I'll just include the entirety of the a module in its corresponding first-class representation.
+I've currently modeled the "modules" after ClassyPrelude, though in the future I'll just include the entirety of the a module in its corresponding first-class representation.
 That could be a lot of manual labor,